MatthewBareno/poplar-septoria-GWAS/README.md

 .

-Ricardo suggested that i try a different reference file that he provided.
-I repeated steps 3-5, and used the addoreplace function again because when he did it the file size wasn't reduced.
+Ricardo suggested that i try a different reference genome file that he provided.
+I repeated steps 3-5, and used the addoreplacereadgroups function again because when he did it the file size wasn't reduced.